jacdavwill/BoggleSolverKotlin/README.txt

 0.063 -> Node holds word
 0.060 -> Found words stored in mutableSet
-0.050 -> Cache the adjacency list at the beginning
+0.050 -> Cache the adjacency list at the beginning 0.048 -> Hardcode the adjacency list for 4x4 board